-(EPRI) under its MOU to improve fire PRA methods in several areas.
+- (EPRI) under its MOU to improve fire PRA methods in several areas.
 The NRC and NEI also are working on four additional FAQs.
-In addition, industry is working on an alternate method to NUREG-2180 to allow credit for Very Early Warning Detection Systems (VEWFDS).
-NRC staff has provided comments on the industry's earlier proposals in this area, and expert elicitation on this issue was initiated in November 2018.

-- Realism in the Reactor Oversight Process (ROP): The NRC continuously maintains and improves guidance documents and NRC risk tools used to support ROP activities.
+In addition, industry is working on an alternate method to NUREG-2180 to allow credit for Very Early Warning Detection Systems.
+NRC staff has provided comments on the industry's earlier proposals in this area, and expert elicitation on this issue was initiated in November 2018. - Realism in the Reactor Oversight Process (ROP): The NRC continuously maintains and improves guidance documents and NRC risk tools used to support ROP activities.
 One such tool is the Risk Assessment Standardization Project Handbook (RASP Handbook).
 In March 2017, the staff transmitted plans to discuss industry concerns associated with the RASP Handbook.
 As a result of public meetings, industry proposed pursuing the issue on common cause failure (CCF) as the highest priority and discussed alternatives.
 Industry provided a document regarding CCF modeling for staff review on December 8, 2017, with a revised White Paper on January 26, 2018.
-Following review of the White Paper, the staff has responded with proposed additional guidance for addressing CCF for the Significance Determination Process.
-The changes were discussed at a public meeting in December 2018. - Credit for Diverse and Flexible Coping Strategies (FLEX) in RIDM: FLEX is currently being credited in multiple riskinformed applications.
+Following review of the White Paper, the staff shared its comments with external stakeholders at a December 12, 2018, public meeting.
+The staff is exploring options for a quantitative approach that would categorize the effects of CCF based on the cause of the failure as well as to allow licensees to provide plantspecific CCF "defense strategies" for the Significance Determination Process.
+Credit for Diverse and Flexible Coping Strategies (FLEX) in RIDM: FLEX is currently being credited in multiple risk-informed applications.
 The NRC staff has developed several guidance documents to promote consistency and efficiency in applications in these areas.
 The staff is continuing to monitor the licensees' use of FLEX and is evaluating the need for additional guidance changes.